 - Long Graveyard Ridge Loop: for a longer hike that offers more exercise, views into the next valley, and even more views from Graveyard Ridge, try this route: Graveyard Fields Loop (R. past Second Falls) - L. on Mountains to Sea Access → L. on Mountains to Sea Trail → R. at 1st (eastern) jct. with Graveyard Ridge → along north side of Graveyard Ridge → R. at 2nd (western) Graveyard Ridge Trail Junction → R. on Graveyard Ridge Connector → L. on Graveyard Fields Loop - R. at bridge to return (More Difficult)

 This is just an overview of trails available in this Trailhead area.
 For all the trail details, visit the trails page.
-You can also look at the Graveyard Fields interactive map to see how everything fits together.

 But there is a man-made explanation as well.
 During the early 1900's, when the mountains were being extensively logged, all that remained in this valley were the stumps of cut trees.
 Over time, mosses eventually grew all over the stumps, resembling an overgrown graveyard.